SLoh4137/umcp-tase/content/events/volleyball-gbm.md

   - social
   - gbm
 link: https://www.facebook.com/events/539796376843024/
-blurb: It’s time.... to du-du-du-du-du- play Volleyball!!
-For our next GBM we will be having a 7 v 7 volleyball competition!
-HAH GOTEEEM!
-We will be having it at Eppley Recreation Center on the volleyball court side (duh) from 8-10PM.
-  It’ll honestly be a great time to learn, have fun, compete and bond with everyone in TASA!
-Bring your friends, children, family, pet squirtle, everyone is invited (who has a UMD ID since they’d need to get into eppley).
 ---
 It’s time.... to du-du-du-du-du- play Volleyball!!
 For our next GBM we will be having a 7 v 7 volleyball competition!
 HAH GOTEEEM!
 We will be having it at Eppley Recreation Center on the volleyball court side (duh) from 8-10PM.
 It’ll honestly be a great time to learn, have fun, compete and bond with everyone in TASA!
 Bring your friends, children, family, pet squirtle, everyone is invited (who has a UMD ID since they’d need to get into eppley).\
 \